saikatHi6/ConceptDoc/System Design/In_Memory_Cache_tweeter.md

     - caching for storage: Backend storage such as databases usually has a longer latency and a lower bandwidth than in-memory cache.
 Therefore, caching these objects reduces access latency, increases throughput, and shelters the backend from excessive read traffic.
 This use case has received the most attention in research
     - caching for computation:
     - caching for transient data:  In-memory caching is often the only production solution that meets both the performance and scalability requirements of such use cases.
 Some notable examples are rate limiters, deduplication caches, and negative result caches.
 Rate limiters are counters associated with user activities.
 They track and cap user requests in a given time window and prevent denial-of-service attacks.
 Deduplication caches are a special case of rate limiters[**How in-memory cache used in rate limiter and deduplication cache**], where the cap is 1.
 Negative result caches store keys from a larger database that are known to be misses against a smaller, sparsely populated database.
 These caches shortcircuit most queries with negative results, and drastically reduce the traffic targeting the smaller database.

+### Compared to CDN caching in-memory caching usually has a lower miss ratio.